 - First you’ll need a suitable adapter.
 The SSD connector on the MacBook Pro motherboard is not a standard NVMe interface, so you need an adapter.
 The best adapter currently available is the Sintech NGFF M.2 nVME SSD Adapter Card.
 This is a full length card that holds the SSD much more securely than the short, connector-only adapters that many sellers are selling online.

 - A suitable NVME SSD.
-Some of the best NVMe SSD’s currently available are the Samsung 970 EVO, the Samsung 970 PRO, the Sandisk Extreme and the WD Black.
+Note that certain SSD’s have compatibility issues with macOS – including the Samsung PM981 and the Samsung 970 EVO Plus (the original 970 EVO works fine, though).
+Some of the best NVMe SSD’s currently available, with tested macOS compatibility, are the Samsung 970 EVO, the Samsung 970 PRO, the Sandisk Extreme and the WD Black.

 - A Pentalobe screwdriver is needed to remove the screws on the base of the MacBook Pro.